vibhorkum/postgres_benchmark/README.md

 6. Install the `at` package on the RHEL.

 ### Installation steps for tpcb_benchmark_m5d_metal
-1. Clone the the repository using git command as given below:
+1. Clone the repository using the git command as given below:

     git clone https://github.com/vibhorkum/postgres_benchmark

-### Usage and configuration for running the benchmark for sepcific version of PostgreSQL/EPAS.
+### Usage and configuration for running the benchmark for a specific version of PostgreSQL/EPAS.

  `edb_env.sh` file inside the `tpcb_benchmark_m5d_metal` directory contains all the environment variables.
  For running the benchmark for a specific version, please modify the following: